Mulu Gebreyohannes

 CV

-Gebreyohannes is currently a Weiss International Fellow at Barnard College, Columbia University.
-He teaches and advises undergraduate students.
+Gebreyohannes is a Term Associate Professor at Barnard College, Columbia University, where he teaches and advises undergraduate students.
+His current teaching includes Introduction to Economics, Statistics for Economics, Mathematics for Economics, and Development Economics.
 He is also a Visiting Fellow at Centre for Economic Development and Policy, CEDP.
 He is affiliated researcher at United Nations University (UNU-MERIT), Maastricht the Netherlands, UNU-MERIT .
-He is also a member UN STIxNET a network of Science, Technology and Innovation (STI) policy and practice experts, UN STIxNET.
+He is also a member UN STIxNET a network of Science, Technology and Innovation (STI) policy and practice experts.
 Gebreyohannes holds a PhD in Economics from the Department of Economics, University of Gothenburg, Sweden in 2006.